efgeorge/usersappapi/README.md

 using useEffect to print the json objects, anytime 1 of the resources changes, run useEffect the dependency for useEffect() should be the request resource use JSON.stringify

+part B:

+hints:

+map through each key of the object with Object.entries JSON.stringify still applies